 Cornell is somewhat unique among the Ivy League in that it requires you to apply to one of the seven specific schools on campus.
 Make sure you pick the right one!

-If you're interested in art, don't apply to the College of Engineering just because you think engineering sounds interesting.
+If you're interested in art, don't apply to the College of Engineering just because you think engineering sounds impressive.
 Your choice of college should reflect the classes and activities you've been involved with to show that you're prepared and actually intrigued by your potential course of study.